-Students feel safe and respected at Campbell Drive K-8 Center at all times.
+Campbell Drive K-8 Center strives to create an environment where students feel safe and respected, throughout their instructional experience.
 Clear behavioral expectations are established from the first day of school and are communicated and documented throughout the school year.
-By following the MDCPS Student Code of Conduct, students understand that their school will take appropriate actions to keep all students safe.
+By following the MDCPS Student Code of Conduct and the MDCPS Values Matter initiative.
+Students understand that their school will take appropriate actions to keep all students safe.